SwiftIsland/SwiftIsland.github.io/_speakers/03-kate.md

 ---
 name: "Kate Castellano"
 title: "Senior iOS Developer at Clue."
-bio: "Kate Castellano is a Venezuelan Informatics Engineer, specialized in Mobile Development.
-She started her career as an Android Developer but then decided to change to iOS Development, where she has been working for the past 6 years.
-One of her passions is to work towards the inclusion of more women in technology, therefore she was the co-organizer of Women Who Go Berlin chapter, Event-Manager for Berlin's Geekettes Mentorship Program and a mentor in Learn It Girl!.
-She currently works as a Senior iOS Developer for Clue."
+bio: "Kate is an Senior iOS Developer at Clue.
+One of her passions is to work towards the inclusion of  more women in technology and is the co-organizer of 'Women Who Go' Berlin chapter, event-manager for Berlin's 'Geekettes Mentorship Program' and a mentor in 'Learn It Girl!'"
 status: "live"
 website: ""
 twitter: "KateCastellano"